cosmicrocks/keds-stack/README.md

     *   **[Specter Desktop](https://specter.solutions/)**: Included in the default `docker-compose.yaml`.
 Focuses on hardware wallet interaction and multisignature setups.
     *   **[Sparrow Wallet](https://sparrowwallet.com/)**: An alternative desktop wallet focusing on transaction control, privacy, and hardware wallet support.
 Requires manual configuration to connect to the KEDS Electrs instance.

+## Networking

+KEDS utilizes Docker networks to manage communication between its services and control external access:

+*   **`default` Network:** This is an internal-only network.
+Services connected *only* to this network (like `electrs` and `cpuminer` in the default configuration) cannot be directly accessed from outside the Docker host or the internet.
+This enhances security by isolating core components.
+*   **`external_net` Network:** This is a standard Docker bridge network.
+Services connected to this network (like `knots` and `datum` which need broader accessibility or potential future external connections) can communicate with each other and potentially be exposed to the host machine or external networks via published ports.

+This setup ensures that essential services like `knots` and `datum` can be reached by other services and potentially external tools (if ports are mapped), while services like `electrs` are primarily accessed through specific published ports or by other services within the Docker environment.

 ## Prerequisites

 Before deploying KEDS, ensure you have the following: